-An absolutely essential part of having a WordPress blog for Internet Marketing purposes is to have some way to collect emails from visitors, feedback from visitors, gather information to form a lead for sales and for subscribing visitors to your email list.
-Gravity Forms reigned the clear winner with me for two years, but not anymore.
+An absolutely essential part of having a WordPress blog for Internet Marketing purposes is to have some way to get messages from site visitors, gather information from them and subscribe visitors to your email list.
+Gravity Forms was the clear choice with me for two years, but not anymore.

 Up until May 2012, I was proud to proclaim my love for Gravity Forms.
-I was happy to shell out their developer fee of $199 (and renewed my annual fee without question) so that I could run their WordPress plugin on my multi-site WPMU install last year and was just about to renew it again this year when it suddenly stopped working.
-I shelled out my renewal fee so that I could get support to fix a problem affecting all my clients sites and… Well, let me spare you the day-by-day back-and-forth… Simply put, they didn’t fix this problem for eight days (that’s about 200 hours!) and they blamed it on my webhost the whole time, blasted me in an email when I complained that I wasn’t getting help, canceled my subscription, blocked me from their site and left me right where I was eight days before wanting help.
-They did, at least, refund my renewal fee which I paid to get their “priority support” but it was anything but.
+I was happy to shell out their yearly developer fee of $199 (and renewed it without thinking) all so that I could run their WordPress plugin on my multi-site WordPress multi-site installation and was just about to renew it again this year when it suddenly stopped working.
+I was having a hard time figure out what it was on my own and my subscription with them had lapsed, so I shelled out my renewal fee so that I could get support to fix a problem affecting all my clients sites…

 I searched high and low, found a Gravity Forms alternative, plugged it in and it worked fine.
 If only I had done that long ago!